 While political participation is often protected, high-profile activism that conflicts with company values or alienates customers can require HR attention.

 Substance use that leads to impaired performance or safety risks at work may necessitate intervention, especially in roles involving sensitive tasks.
+This is especially important in safety-sensitive industries such as manufacturing, transportation, healthcare, and construction.

 Off-duty reporting of misconduct or illegal activities, protected under whistleblower laws, may require careful handling by HR to avoid retaliation claims.